AshlynMarie22/hw-01-code-refactor-AMS/README.md

 ## Preview Website

 Now that the repo is cloned you can preview the website.
-Open the repo folder in Visual Studio.
+Open the cloned repo folder in Visual Studio.

 If you have the shortcut installed: